oatlog/oatlog/doc/extended_abstract/main.typ

 it implements the existing egglog language.

 The backend and runtime library contain plenty of important low-level optimization details, especially around achieving fast canonicalization or e-graph rebuilding.
-While oatlog has previously used static BTree indexes @algorithmica_strees, currently all indexes are implemented as `hashbrown::HashMap<K, V>`.
-Note that this is not the column-oriented lazy trie (COLT) described
+// While oatlog has previously
+// used static BTree indexes @algorithmica_strees,
+Currently all indexes are implemented as `hashbrown::HashMap<K, V>`.
+Note that this is not the COLT (column-oriented lazy trie) index described @freejoin1.
-@freejoin1.

 The primary responsibility of the midend is to expand queries for semi-naive evaluation and to perform query planning.
 Oatlog's query planning currently